 American University is accredited by the Middle States Commission on Higher Education.

 Department: School of Communication

-Specializations/Concentrations: Optional Concentration in Advocacy and Social Impact
+Specializations/Concentrations: Optional Concentrations in Advocacy and Social Impact; Digital Communication Strategies & Analytics

 Structure: Online program with no required campus visits